0115 964 7740 - law@curtisparkinson.com

 Clients Pledge Over £3.35 Million for Cancer Research

-Partner Kenneth Curtis, commented, “We are particularly proud to have been able to offer this service with Cancer Research UK in Nottinghamshire since the scheme started.
-The £3.3 million pledged by our generous clients will provide sustainability for the work of Cancer Research UK.
-As an illness, cancer touches so many of us, so we appreciate what a difference leaving a legacy can have – both from the donor’s and charity’s perspectives.”
+Kenneth Curtis, a partner at Curtis Parkinson, said, “We are particularly proud to have been able to offer this service.
+The £3.3 million pledged will provide sustainability for the work of Cancer Research UK.
+Cancer touches many of us, so we appreciate leaving a legacy.”

 Research Constantly Improving Survival Rates